Postage stamps and postal history of China: Early history

-Qing Dynasty
+Qing dynasty

 Although postal service in China goes back some 2,500 years, modern postal services were not established until 1877 by the Qing government.

 A policy of isolation was forcibly ended in the 19th century by the Opium War and the subsequent opening of treaty ports; several nations opened foreign post offices from 1844 on.
 This expanded to involve dozens of cities, mostly on the coast, along the Yangtze River, and in the far south.
 Shanghai organized its own Shanghai local post in 1865.

 In the same year, the Irishman Robert Hart developed a mail service for the Imperial Maritime Customs, initially to carry consular mail to and from treaty ports.
 This service was opened to the public on 1 May 1878, and China's first postage stamps, the "Large Dragons" (大龍郵票 (dà lóng yóupiào)), were issued to handle payment.
 The stamps were inscribed "CHINA" in both Latin and Chinese characters, and denominated in candareens.

 Initially, all mail to foreign destinations went through Shanghai, but by 1882 there were twelve post offices.
 On 20 March 1896, an edict directed that the Customs Post become the Imperial Postal Service effective 1 January 1897; the Min Hsin Chu was shut down, as well as the Shanghai local post, and postal system adopted cents and dollars as the units of currency.

 Through the first half of 1897, new stamps were unavailable, and so the existing stock was surcharged in cents, with several variants distinguished by philatelists.
 Revenue stamps were surcharged as well.

 The first new stamps, inscribed IMPERIAL CHINESE POST went on sale 16 August 1897.
 The twelve values, ranging from 1/2c to $5, were lithographed in Japan.
 The low values depicted a dragon, the middle values a carp, and the dollar values a wild goose.
 The paper used for these stamps had a watermark in the form of a yin-yang symbol.

 In 1898, these were superseded by similar designs produced by engraving in London, and inscribed CHINESE IMPERIAL POST on a Chinese supplied watermarked paper of varying thickness.
 The watermark can be difficult to detect on the thicker paper.
 New printings of the stamp, beginning in 1899 were on unwatermarked paper, but there are no recorded usages of this variety until 1901.
 These stamps continued in use until the end of the empire.
-During that time some colours were changed to comply with Universal Postal Union regulations, and three new values were added.
+During that time some colors were changed to comply with Universal Postal Union regulations, and three new values were added.

 The first commemorative stamps of China were issued in 1909 to mark the 1st year of the reign of the Xuantong Emperor.
 The set of three (2c, 3c, 7c), all depicted the Temple of Heaven in Beijing.